-Security sector agencies protect presidential candidates during the 2012 presidential elections in Taiwan.
-Following assassination attempts on high-level politicians during the election periods of 2004 and 2010, security arrangements were stepped up ahead of the 2012 presidential elections.
+Following assassination attempts on high-level Taiwanese politicians during the election periods of 2004 and 2010, security arrangements were stepped up ahead of the 2012 presidential elections.
 The National Security Bureau (NSB) provided security teams to all presidential and vice-presidential candidates.
 The NSB special protective task force provided candidates with a protective arrangements following the registration processes.
 The special task force provided security plans as well as security protocols which, for example, would require the campaign teams to provide lists of their staff and guests at events to the NSB during the campaigning.
 In total 135 members of the NSB security task force were included in three teams assigned to provide security for each of the three presidential and vice-presidential candidates.
-Each team was also supported by specially trained police officers and bullet-proof vehicles throughout the campaign period.
+Each team was also supported by specially trained police officers and bullet-proof vehicles throughout the campaign period (Chang 2011).

-5.7 Provide physical security at electoral campaigning events
+5.7.
+Provide physical security at electoral campaign events